Trade directory · Williston metro · North Dakota

 Licensing Requirements

-North Dakota requires no state-specific handyman license for jobs under $4,000.
-For electrical work exceeding $500, must be licensed electrician or work under one.
-Plumbing work over $500 requires plumbing license.
-Contractors performing work over $4,000 must register with Secretary of State and carry proper insurance.
+North Dakota does not require a specific handyman license.
+However, work requiring electrical permits needs electrical contractor license, and plumbing work requires plumbing contractor license.
+General contractors performing work over $4,000 must register with the Secretary of State and carry proper insurance.

 §2